DustinKeovanna/cse15l-lab-reports/lab report1.md

 /home

 ```
 By giving no input for the cd command, it moves us back the the main directory, which is /home.
+No error occurs when given no input for using the cd command.

 (given directory path as argument)
 ```